 Virginia Tech vs. NC State Women's Basketball Predictions & Picks - January 7

-Sunday's contest that pits the No. 3 NC State Wolfpack (14-0) versus the No. 13 Virginia Tech Hokies (11-2) at Cassell Coliseum has a projected final score of 72-66 (based on our computer prediction) in favor of NC State, who we project as a slight favorite in this matchup.
+Sunday's game between the No. 3 NC State Wolfpack (14-0) and the No. 13 Virginia Tech Hokies (11-2) at Cassell Coliseum has a projected final score of 72-66 based on our computer prediction, with NC State taking home the win.
 Tipoff is at 12:00 PM on January 7.

 Catch college basketball action all season long on Fubo!